Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Introduction

+From now on we always assume (and maintain) that whenever a pseudo-disk family and a finite point set is given, then no point from the point set is on the boundary of a pseudo-disk from the family.

+For an example for Theorem \ref{thm:planedelgraph}, see Figure \ref{fig:example}.
+Notice that in the example the edge connecting $p$ and $q$ must lie inside the two pseudo-disks that contain $p,q$ (but do not contain $r$), and also inside the pseudo-disk containing all three points (drawn with a dotted boundary in Figure \ref{fig:example}).
+Also notice that the edge connecting $r$ and $q$ cannot avoid going through a pseudo-disk which contains none of $r,q$.
+This shows that Theorem \ref{thm:planedelgraph} cannot be strengthened to additionally require that edges should be disjoint from pseudo-disks containing none of their endpoints (as is required, e.g., in \emph{clustered planarity} for clusters \cite{CB05}).

-We expect that such a strong variant of planarity of the Delaunay-graph can be useful in several applications.
-As an example, in a new result of Ackerman and the authors about certain colorings of the edges of the Delaunay-graph \cite{tuple} Theorem \ref{thm:planedelgraph} was needed.
+We expect that apart from the theoretical and esthetical interest, Theorem \ref{thm:planedelgraph} can be useful in several applications.
+In fact, our motivation to study the problem came from the fact that this was exactly the lemma we needed in a recent joint result with Ackerman \cite{tuple} about certain colorings of the edges of the Delaunay-graph.

+A quite similar problem have been studied by Kratochv\'il and Ueckerdt \cite{KU13}.
+The main difference between our paper and \cite{KU13} is that the (not necessarily two-element) point sets that they are trying to connect inside the pseudo-disks are required to be disjoint, i.e., for the point set $P_i$ inside disk $D_i$ and for the point set $P_j$ inside disk $D_j$, they have $P_i\cap P_j=\emptyset$ for every $i$ and $j$.
+They prove that under these conditions such pairwise non-crossing connecting curves $P_i\subset\gamma_i\subset D_i$ always exist.
+At the end of their paper they propose to relax the condition $P_i\cap P_j=\emptyset$, and claim that then non-crossing connecting curves might not exist; this is because in their version points from $P_i$ can be arbitrarily contained in other $D_j$.
+We mention that there are other papers that study drawing edges inside certain restricted regions, e.g., Silveira, Speckmann and Verbeek \cite{SSV17}.

+We also note that this paper does not aim to present the most concise proof of our main result, instead it tries to be as self-contained as possible, exposing lemmas which we find useful along the way.
+Additionally, we made sure not to use implicitly any extra conditions about how nice the drawings of the pseudo-disks are (as it happens sometimes in the literature).